 While you’re limited on how much you can save, the amount of money you can make is unlimited.
 That’s why focusing on increasing your income is a better strategy to save more.
 Plus, bringing in extra cash is usually more enjoyable and rewarding than cutting costs.

 You might ask where’s the money going to come from?
-Well, there are plenty of options.
+Well, there are plenty of options to side hustle.

 - Get a high-paying job after graduation.
 If you’re in school, work hard to find internships that develop your skills.
 More importantly, make personal connections with professionals in your field.
 And if you’re going into consulting, accounting, investment banking, or grad school, then you’ll also need good grades to increase your chance of receiving a high paying job.
 Next, practice interviewing as much as you can (with yourself, with friends, with professors).
 Connecting with the interviewer and selling your value to the company is the most important aspect to getting the job and negotiating a higher salary.